AAP registers historic victory in Delhi polls, BJP trounced; opposition hails it as defeat of 'hate politics'

 "It is a victory for Bharat Mata (mother India)," he said as a large number of supporters cheered him.
 Later, he visited the famous Hanuman temple near Connaught Place along with his family and Deputy Chief Minister Manish Sisodia.

-All AAP heavyweights including Sisodia, Ragav Chaddha and Atishi, Gopal Rai, Satyender Jain emerged victorious.
+All AAP heavyweights including Sisodia, Raghav Chaddha and Atishi, Gopal Rai, Satyendar Jain emerged victorious.
 Modi congratulated Kejriwal for his party's win and wished him "the very best" in fulfilling the aspirations of the people

 Leaders of non-BJP parties cutting across party lines said the poll outcome showed that elections can be fought and won on the development plank.
 There was also a call for all regional parties to come together to keep the BJP out of power.
 West Bengal Chief Minister Mamata Banerjee, who was among the first to congratulate Kejrwial, said the Delhi polls have proven that only development will work.